Table of Contents

 - Paramedian perforators.

-The major long circumferential vessels and their vascular territories are as follows:
+The major long circumferential vessels and their vascular territories are:

 Medial Medullary Syndrome